AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/query-service.md

 ![](../images/jupyterlab/query/restart_button.png)

-The notebook kernel will reset but the cells will remain, re-run **[!UICONTROL all]** the cells to continue where you had left off.
+The notebook kernel will reset but the cells will remain, re-run **all** the cells to continue where you had left off.

 ### Hourly visitor count {#hourly-visitor-count}